 A credit card / ACH authorization form is a document that gives merchants permission to charge a customer’s credit card or bank account without their presence.
-The document, once signed by the customer, helps companies avoid chargebacks (as the customer’s legal signature makes it very difficult for them to argue the charge is fraudulent).
-The document can be used for both one-time and recurring transactions.
+The document, once signed by the customer, helps companies avoid chargebacks, as the customer’s legal signature makes it very difficult for them to argue that the charge is fraudulent.
+The document can be used for both one-time payments and recurring transactions.

 - Recommended for memberships/subscriptions that renew on a daily, weekly, or monthly basis.

 - Helps to reduce the number of chargebacks a company receives.

 One (1) Time Credit Card Payment Authorization Form – For receiving the approval to charge a customer’s credit card ONCE.

 Recurring Credit Card Payment Authorization Form – Used for obtaining consent from a customer to charge their card on a recurring basis.